What hiring managers actually look for

 Ignoring developmental milestones

-Starting a career in early childhood education is very accessible:
+Starting a career in early childhood education is very accessible.
+Here is how to build a resume that gets you hired:

 Start as an assistant teacher

 Most centers hire assistant teachers with minimal experience.
-This is the best way to learn classroom routines and build skills.
+This is the best way to learn classroom routines, circle time, and behavior guidance while you build toward a lead role.

 Get your CDA credential

-The CDA requires 120 hours of formal ECE training and 480 hours of experience.
-It is the standard entry credential for preschool teaching.
+The Child Development Associate (CDA) requires 120 clock hours of formal early childhood education and 480 hours of work experience.
+It is the standard national entry credential for preschool teaching.
+See the Council for Professional Recognition for the five steps.

 Earn CPR and first aid certification

 Pediatric CPR and first aid are required at nearly every center.
-Get certified before you apply.
+A combined Adult and Pediatric First Aid/CPR/AED course from the American Red Cross is one common way to get certified before you apply.

 Include childcare experience